-Since the axion-photon-photon coupling constant $g_{\alpha\gamma\gamma}$ is very small, here we propose a strategy to significantly enhance the photon intensity and lifetime inside a high quality-factor ($Q$) dielectric resonator, increasing in this way the probability for axion-photon interactions, when axions with specific mass exist in the background, and particular selection rules are being respected.
+Since the axion-photon-photon coupling constant $g_{\alpha\gamma\gamma}$ is very small, here we propose a strategy to substantially enhance the photon intensity and lifetime inside a high quality-factor ($Q$) dielectric resonator, increasing in this way the probability for axion-photon interactions when axions with specific mass exist in the background, and particular selection rules are being respected.
+A conceptually related approach employing (super)conducting cylindrical cavities was discussed in Refs.~\mbox{[\onlinecite{berlin2020axion,thomson2021upconversion,thomson2023searching}]}; however, here we extend the concept to all-dielectric spherical resonators, providing fully analytical calculations to first order in perturbation theory and deriving the corresponding selection rule based on group theory.
 At first, in Sec.~\ref{theory} we define the distinct multipolar eigenstates of the electromagnetic (EM) field inside a spherical dielectric resonator.
 In Sec.~\ref{axion-photon} we come up with the axion-photon interaction expressed through a new term in the Maxwell Lagrangian.
-In Sec.~\ref{transitions} we set up the resonant axion-mediated photonic transitions evaluated to first order in perturbation theory, and establish the selection rules that govern such transitions.
+In Sec.~\ref{transitions} we set up the resonant axion-mediated photonic transitions evaluated to first order in perturbation theory and establish the selection rules that govern such transitions.
 This approach is sufficient for our purposes, while at the same time allowing for a deeper insight into the underlying physics.
 In Sec.~\ref{results}, which is devoted to the discussion of our results, we provide our fully analytical calculations for the enhancement of the axion-mediated photonic transition rates in the presence of an optical resonator and give specific results.
 The last section summarizes the main findings of the paper.